brainsik/bae/README.md

 ## ToDo

+* Refactor AttractorParams to CalcParams
+* Move CalcStyle into CalcParams
+* BUG: WTF is going on with ap.calc_area??
+Something is not right.
+Changing the size of the plane seems change where you're oriented in it.
+This is perhaps a problem with MakeProblemSet because adding a separate MakeProblemSet for Juliabrots (where we iterate over the image plane instead of the complex plane to make the problem set) makes the issue go away.
+Something is up.
+* If we fix this bug ☝️ then we _may_ be able to drop the two MakeProblemSet functions and have just one.
+I say may because the z <-> xy mapping is not 1:1 and separating problem set creators by whether they are based on the complex plane or the image plane is maybe just correct.
+* ??
+Instead of PlanePoint and ImagePoint, move to CmplxPoint and ImagePoint and rename other things accordingly?
 * Use Log() instead of Printf()?
 * ColorFunc: Add a params type so we can parameterize them.
 * Nuke CalcPoint type?
 We aren't using the xy component at all … do we need this or can we use a basic type instead of the struct?